Dataset-Daily/Submissions/README.md

 [Dataset Daily](https://www.datasetdaily.com) is a community of data junkies.
 Dataset Daily sends a dataset on Monday with analysis throughout the week.
 This repository is meant to house the community submissions.

+You can push your submission as a Pull Request.
+All functioning code will be accepted into the repo as your independent contribution.

 ## Getting Started

 Using a python3 environment, run the following to install libraries: